DC Universe Online: Episode 38: Wonderverse

 The thirty-eighth episode, Wonderverse, was released July 30, 2020.
-The episode's storyline revolves on continuing the storylines set up in Metal Part II, Birds of Prey, Bombshells Paradox, Amazon Fury and Halls of Power episodes with a Council of Wonder Women being formed by Nubia, consisting of Wonder Woman of the main continuity, Bombshells Wonder Woman, Flashpoint Wonder Woman and Red Son Wonder Woman, appearing together in order to stop the Olympian gods, such as Zeus, Hera, Athena and Ares and New Gods such as Darkseid, Grail, Steppenwolf, Kalibak, Orion and Poseidon all fighting to acquire source shards to empower themselves.
+The episode's storyline revolves on continuing the storylines set up in Metal Part II, Birds of Prey, Bombshells Paradox, Amazon Fury and Halls of Power episodes with a Council of Wonder Women being formed by Nubia, consisting of Wonder Woman of the main continuity, Bombshells Wonder Woman, Flashpoint Wonder Woman and Red Son Wonder Woman, appearing together in order to stop the Olympian gods, such as Zeus, Hera, Athena and Ares and New Gods such as Darkseid, Grail, Steppenwolf, Kalibak, Orion, and Poseidon all fighting to acquire source shards to empower themselves.
 Not every member of the council however is completely ready to help the cause.
 Some of the core features of this episode include one Tier 10 Solo in Temple of Source Powers (four different versions), one Tier 10 4-Player Alert in Crypt of Penthesilea, one Tier 10 8-Player Raid in Fractured God Sphere, and a new open-world zone in Patchwork Themyscira, which is the island Wonder Woman hails from, merged with the different universe's Wonder Women corresponding realities versions of their island, enemies and allies, with new daily and weekly Tier 10 missions, including a new open-world boss system.

 Episode 39: Long Live The Legion

 Episode thirty-nine was released on November 5, 2020.
-This episode is set in the 31st Century Metropolis, featuring the heroic team known as the Legion of Super-Heroes and Teen Titans of present day, with characters facing off against Mordru, Emerald Empress and Validus (who appears on the promotional images for the episode), plus evil and mind controlled versions of the Legionnaires themselves.
+This episode is set in 31st-century Metropolis, featuring the Legion of Super-Heroes of the 31st century and the Teen Titans of the present day.
+Enemies in the episode include Mordru, Emerald Empress, Validus, and mind-controlled versions of the Legionnaires.